-The historic jazz venue Sunset Lounge that saw the likes of Count Basie, Ella Fitzgerald and even Ike and Tina Turner grace its stages, is set to be purchased and renovated as City Commissioners recently approved the $2.4 million purchase of the Sunset Lounge and adjacent parcels in West Palm’s Historic Northwest neighborhood.
+The historic jazz venue Sunset Lounge that saw the likes of Count Basie, Ella Fitzgerald, and even Ike and Tina Turner grace its stage, was purchased and under renovations as City Commissioners recently approved the $2.4 million purchase of the Sunset Lounge and adjacent parcels in West Palm Beach’s Historic Northwest neighborhood.
 This sets in motion a 1930’s-style renovation of the club and the creation of a music-oriented park in the surrounding lots to reinvigorate the northwest neighborhood and attract African-American tourism.

-The site is framed by Henrietta Avenue on one side and North Rosemary Avenue on the other and includes the 1933 lounge as well as some apartment buildings that would be vacated and demolished before the city completed the purchase, possibly as soon as late this year.
+The site is framed by Henrietta Avenue on one side and North Rosemary Avenue on the other and included the 1933 lounge as well as some apartment buildings that were vacated and demolished before the city completed the purchase.

-The ambitious plans call for renovating the lounge in a 1930s theme, and creating a park around it with outdoor performance space, a gazebo and a Entertainer Walk of Fame celebrating the many performers who played the Sunset’s stage.
+The ambitious plans call for renovating the lounge in a 1930s theme and creating a park around it with outdoor performance space, a gazebo, and an Entertainer Walk of Fame celebrating the many performers who played the Sunset’s stage.

-Existing buildings “are the only historic link, with the exception of the church structures, between the African-American community that once lived there and the Northwest Neighborhood today,” the City Commission report states.
+Existing buildings “are the only historic link, with the exception of the church structures, between the African-American community that once lived there and the Northwest Neighborhood today,” a City Commission report states.

 “If many more structures are lost, that link may be broken and the area will lose its historic designation as well as much of its scale, charm and uniqueness and its sense of place.”
 Mayor Joel Daves said in 2002.

-Daves likened the Sunset’s potential to that of the 1926 First Methodist Church, which was restored and is now called the Harriet Himmel Theater, the centerpiece of CityPlace.
+Daves likened the Sunset’s potential to that of the 1926 First Methodist Church, which was restored and is now called the Harriet Himmel Theater, a centerpiece at Rosemary Square.

-In February 2006 Thelma Starks recalled the club she and husband Dennis ran in its heyday.
+In February 2006, Thelma Starks recalled the club she and her husband ran in its heyday.
 “When Louis Armstrong performed, more whites than anyone else turned out to attend.
 We were at the center of things.
 Everyone dressed up to go there, it was so glamorous.
 It meant everything to us.
 Integration was good, but what we have now is not what I fought for,” Starks said of the blight and poverty that overtook the neighborhood in the 1970s and beyond.
-“We lost all our businesses and a sense of who we are.””
+“We lost all our businesses and a sense of who we are.”

 The Sunset’s second-floor auditorium possibly was the largest dance hall of any black club in Florida.
 Thelma decked the hall with huge floral arrangements that rose almost to the balcony.
 More tables lined the balcony and looked down onto the dance floor.

 “They filled the place.
-It was elbow to elbow,” Thelma Starks, then 89, said in 2006 in an interview.
+It was elbow to elbow,” Thelma, then 89, said in a 2006 interview.

-Former patron Preston Tillman recalled going there on Saturday nights to the Palm Beach Post, dressed in his “Sunday’s best” and watching everyone in town try to show off their latest dance moves.
+Former patron Preston Tillman recalled going there on Saturday nights during an interview given to the Palm Beach Post, dressed in his “Sunday’s best” and watching everyone in town try to show off their latest dance moves.

 “It was the only place we could go for our evening’s entertainment.
 It was a beautiful place.
 They heard about us up in Harlem, we were so big.
 It was our thing.”